cjyuan/cyf-notes/ITP-Onboarding-PR.md

 3. It is also good practice to use an AI tool to review our code.
 It can often provide valuable feedback and help identify small mistakes we might overlook.

 ---

-When provided with a wireframe, our implementation should closely match it in appearance and layout.
-For examples, in your implementation
+When a wireframe is provided, our implementation should closely reflect its appearance and layout to ensure consistency with design expectations.
+You're off to a solid start!
+To align more closely with the wireframe, here are a few areas where the layout or appearance could be refined:
-  - In the wireframe, the PAGE TITLE is centered.
+  - The PAGE TITLE is not centered.
-  - In the wireframe image, there is a "A SHORT DESCRIPTION" beneath the title.
+  - The "A SHORT DESCRIPTION" beneath the page title is omitted.
+  - The left and right edges of the first article are misaligned with the left edge of the second article and the right edge of the third article.
+  - The image in the first article is not center and it does not cover the full width of its container.
+  - The spacing (margin and padding) used in the articles are not consistent;

+Could you adjust the CSS to better match the wireframe's appearance and layout?

+  - The spacing before and after the title in the second article differs from that in the third.
+Can you fix those spacing to ensure consistency across all articles.

 ---